A Trip to the Moon: Reception

 According to Méliès's memoirs, his initial attempts to sell A Trip to the Moon to French fairground exhibitors met with failure because of the film's unusually high price.
 Finally, Méliès offered to let one such exhibitor borrow a print of the film to screen for free.
 The applause from the very first showing was so enthusiastic that fairgoers kept the theatre packed until midnight.
 The exhibitor bought the film immediately, and when he was reminded of his initial reluctance he even offered to add 200 to compensate "for [Méliès's] inconvenience."
 The film was a pronounced success in France, running uninterrupted at the Olympia music hall in Paris for several months.

 A Trip to the Moon was met with especially large enthusiasm in the United States, where (to Méliès's chagrin) its piracy by Lubin, Selig, Edison and others gave it wide distribution.
 Exhibitors in New York City, Washington, D.C., Cleveland, Detroit, New Orleans, and Kansas City reported on the film's great success in their theatres.
 The film also did well in other countries, including Germany, Canada, and Italy, where it was featured as a headline attraction through 1904.

 A Trip to the Moon was one of the most popular films of the first few years of the 20th century, rivalled only by a small handful of others (similarly spectacular Méliès films such as The Kingdom of the Fairies and The Impossible Voyage among them).
 Late in life, Méliès remarked that A Trip to the Moon was "surely not one of my best," but acknowledged that it was widely considered his masterpiece and that "it left an indelible trace because it was the first of its kind."
 The film which Méliès was proudest of was Humanity Through the Ages (1908), a serious historical drama now presumed lost.

+The film has a fresh score of on Rotten Tomatoes from 14 critic reviews.

+In July 2019, the film was ranked 1st in a Rotten Tomatoes list of "38 Moon Movies to Celebrate the Moon Landing".